HenrikSamuelsson/books-read/README.md

 ![Image of the book 100 Simple Things You Can do to Prevent Alzheimer's](https://github.com/HenrikSamuelsson/books-read-2016/blob/master/Resources/Images/one_hundred_simple_things.png?raw=true)
 Collection of tips on how to possibly stop or at least slow down dementia.

-Solid living advice's that may or may not prevent Alzheimer's but will still for sure make you feel better and be more energetic if followed.
+Solid life-style advice's, that may or may not prevent Alzheimer's, but will for sure make you feel better and be more energetic if followed.